 The Quran describes the creation of Adam in several passages:

-The Quranic emphasis is not on the biological mechanism by which the first human was produced.
-It is on what that human was for.
-Adam is khalifah — God’s vicegerent on earth, the being through whom the divine moral will can be freely realised.
+The Quranic emphasis is on what that human was for, rather than on the biological mechanism by which the first human was produced.
+Adam is khalīfah: God’s vicegerent on earth, the being through whom the divine moral will can be freely realised.
 The angels objected: this creature will shed blood and cause corruption.
 God answered: “I know what you do not know.”
-What God knew was that a being capable of moral action in freedom — capable of choosing good when evil is possible — stands higher than beings who obey by necessity.
+What God knew was that a being capable of moral action in freedom (capable of choosing good when evil is possible) stands higher than beings who obey by necessity.

 The unity of truth

-Classical Quranic exegesis read the Adam passages as describing direct, special creation — and in the absence of evolutionary science, this was the natural reading.
-Contemporary Muslim scholars working with the full weight of the biological evidence have proposed readings in which Adam represents the first being to receive the divine spirit (ruh) and moral consciousness — the first khalifah — rather than the first biologically modern human.
-On this reading, Adam marks the beginning of human moral history, not the absence of evolutionary ancestors.
+Classical Quranic exegesis read the Adam passages as describing direct, special creation, and in the absence of evolutionary science, this was the natural reading.
+Contemporary Muslim scholars working with the full weight of the biological evidence have proposed readings in which Adam represents the first being to receive the divine spirit (rūḥ) and moral consciousness, the first khalīfah, rather than the first biologically modern human.
+On this reading, Adam marks the beginning of human moral history rather than the absence of evolutionary ancestors.

 Evolution does not threaten man’s moral status.
 If anything, it deepens it.
-That conscious, morally accountable beings emerged from a cosmos of hydrogen and gravity — through billions of years of pattern-following — is not an argument for meaninglessness.
-It is an argument for staggering purposiveness.
+That conscious, morally accountable beings emerged from a cosmos of hydrogen and gravity (through billions of years of pattern-following) is an argument for staggering purposiveness rather than meaninglessness.
 The universe was set up, from its first instant, to produce beings capable of knowing God.
 That the process took time does not diminish the result.
 It magnifies the scale of the design.

-What evolution does threaten is a particular style of reading scripture — one that treats every passage as a literal, mechanistic description and refuses to consider any other register.
+What evolution does threaten is a particular style of reading scripture, one that treats every passage as a literal, mechanistic description and refuses to consider any other register.
 Islam has never been committed to that style.
 The Quran speaks in parable, metaphor, allusion, and layered meaning.
-Its purpose is not to replace science.
-Its purpose is to orient the human being toward God, toward moral accountability, toward the recognition that his existence is not accidental and his choices are not without consequence.
+Its purpose is to orient the human being toward God, toward moral accountability, toward the recognition that his existence is not accidental and his choices are not without consequence, rather than to replace science.

-The Muslim who accepts evolutionary science is not compromising his faith.
-He is trusting that God’s two books — revelation and creation — do not lie, and that the apparent tension between them is an invitation to deeper understanding, not a reason for intellectual surrender.
+The Muslim who accepts evolutionary science is trusting that God’s two books (revelation and creation) do not lie, and that the apparent tension between them is an invitation to deeper understanding rather than a reason for intellectual surrender.